 All votes will be tabulated by the secretary of the company.
-We have engaged Broadridge Financial Solutions, Inc. to collect and tabulate proxy instructions.
+We have engaged Mediant, a BetaNXT Business. to collect and tabulate proxy instructions.

-Who is paying for the preparation and mailing of the proxy materials and how will solicitations be made?
+Who is paying for the preparation and solicitation of proxies and how will solicitations be made?